Keep reading to find out everything you need to know!

 In 1771, a scientist named Carl Wilhelm Steele discovered oxygen, but he never published his findings.

 A chemist named Joseph Priestly realized that the flame of a candle burned brighter in the mystery gas in 1774, and he did many other experiments to learn more about the gas.

 We already learned that all living things on Earth use oxygen to breathe, but oxygen has many other uses too.

-Oxygen is used to make steel and plastic, and liquid oxygen is one of the main ingredients in rocket fuel!
+It is used to make steel and plastic, and liquid oxygen is one of the main ingredients in rocket fuel!
 It is also used in cars and airplanes.
-Fire uses oxygen to burn.
+Fire also requires oxygen to burn.

 Oxygen tanks help people with breathing problems to live and breathe.
 They also help astronauts walk in space and scuba divers swim to the bottom of the ocean.